Welcome to today's edition of the Rush 24-7 podcast.

 I'm not going to Florida.

-Mrs. Clinton's campaign event in Florida, she is going to go for her first for Obama will serve as a counterpoint to the searing attacks and the fresh burst of energy that Ms. Palin, it's Mrs. Palin, New York Times injected into the her maiden name is Heath.
+Mrs. Clinton's campaign event in Florida, she is going to go for her first for Obama, will serve as a counterpoint to the searing attacks and the fresh burst of energy that Ms. Palin, it's Mrs. Palin, New York Times, injected into the maiden name is Heath, into the race with her convention speech on Wednesday with McCain-Palin team courting undecided female voters.

-Hey, you know, you who wrote this?
+Hey, you know, who wrote this?

-Patrick Healy Jeff Zelini, you two guys got to understand something.
+You two guys got to understand this.

-Sarah Pale and McCain courted us guys, too.
+Sarah Palin McCain courted us guys, too.

 Sarah Palin is courting Americans.